Ultimate Africa Photo Safari 2021

-This is an exclusive 9-night/8-day wildlife photography safari in Botswana’s Tuli Game Reserve and South Africa’s Sabi Sand Game Reserve with professional wildlife photographer, instructor and author Kathleen Reeder.
+Botswana’s Tuli Game Reserve and South Africa’s Sabi Sand Game Reserve with professional wildlife photographer, instructor and author Kathleen Reeder.
 MalaMala and Mashatu offer the most concentrated geographic opportunities to photograph the BIG SEVEN (elephant, buffalo, lion, leopard, rhino, cheetah and wild dog) in a non-touristy way in all of Africa.
 This safari caters to 6 photographers only.
 It includes exclusive use of two open vehicles, providing each photographer with a full vehicle row for viewing, equipment and set up.
 At Mashatu, it also includes exclusive use of an underground photographic hide for 2 sunrise sessions, designed and built especially for photographers, offering eye level photography while wildlife visits the waterhole.
-This will be Kathleen’s 7th year in a row leading a group on an Africa safari and 4th year in a row going to Mashatu and MalaMala.
 References from previous clients are available upon request.

-- Additional cabin space on all Africa continent flights for camera bags, over and above the standard weight limits for checked and carry-on luggage
+- Charter flights JNB > Mashatu > MalaMala > JNB with additional cabin space for each photographer’s camera bag, over and above the standard weight limits for checked and carry-on bags

 - All lodging, meals and ground transportation

-- Exclusive private vehicles at Mashatu and MalaMala giving each participant a full vehicle row
+- 2 private vehicles throughout the safari giving each photographer a full row in the vehicle

 - Kathleen’s instruction and guidance

-- Kathleen’s instruction and guidance during the safari in adjusting camera settings for various situations, using flash and reviewing images on the back of the camera.
+- Guidance during the safari in adjusting camera settings for various situations, using flash and reviewing images on the back of the camera.

 - International air transportation to/from Johannesburg JNB Airport